-Theoretical concerns have been raised about the immunogenicity of live, attenuated Ty21a vaccine in people concurrently receiving antimicrobials (including antimalarial chemoprophylaxis), viral vaccines, or immune globulin.
+Theoretical concerns have been raised about the immunogenicity of live, attenuated Ty21a vaccine in people concurrently receiving antimicrobial agents (including antimalarial chemoprophylaxis), viral vaccines, or immune globulin.
 The growth of the live Ty21a strain is inhibited in vitro by various antibacterial agents, and vaccination with Ty21a should be delayed for >72 hours after the administration of any antibacterial agent.
 Available data do not suggest that simultaneous administration of oral polio or yellow fever vaccine decreases the immunogenicity of Ty21a.
 If typhoid vaccination is warranted, it should not be delayed because of administration of viral vaccines.
 Simultaneous administration of Ty21a and immune globulin does not appear to pose a problem.

 Table 3-20.
-Dosage and schedule for typhoid fever vaccination
+Vaccines to prevent typhoid fever

-|AGE (y)||DOSE/MODE OF ADMINISTRA-
+|AGE (y)||DOSE, MODE OF ADMINISTRA-

 |NUMBER OF DOSES||DOSING INTERVAL||BOOSTING INTERVAL|